rzaluska/hugo-blog-source/content/blog/reasons-why-i-like-go.md

 Go is created together with the set of official tools that help with development.
 You don't need to choose and configure compiler.
-You don't need to write any kind of additional scripts (Makefiles) to build your project or read generate docs.
+You don't need to write any kind of additional scripts (Makefiles) to build your project or generate documentation.
 The most important and interesting tools are:

 - `go build` - this command analyzes your project and its dependencies and